SHETER0/Electron-React/README.md

 - start-react — Will start just the React app only
 - build-react — Will build the React app only
-- start-electron — This will use nodemon to watch for changes in the public folder and then execute electron.
-If you want to add more folders to be monitored, just add - another —-watch followed by the path to that folder.
-- dev — Will first run React, wait for it to boot up and then start Electron.
-- postinstall — It will make electron-builder install any dependencies we need for our app
-- pack-app — Building the app can take time.
-Packing the app is shorter.
-It’ll just pack the app so you can test your production builds.
-- build- Builds your app for distribution
+- eject — Comes with Create React App.
+Ejects your app from the CRA pipeline.
 - test — Comes with Create React App.
 Testing for your React app.
-- eject — Comes with Create React App.
-Ejects your app from the CRA pipeline.
+- electron:serve — Will first run React, wait for it to boot up and then start Electron.
+- electron:build- Builds your app for distribution

 </p>
 </details>